Freedom Tower (Miami): History

-In 2005, Terra Group father and son, Pedro and David Martin, along with 600 Biscayne LLC and its members purchased the Freedom Tower from the Mas Family.
-This purchase eventually led to the Freedom Tower being donated to Miami Dade College, under the leadership of Miami-Dade College President, Dr. Eduardo Padron.
-As part of the donation agreement, the College was required to create a Cuban exile experience, and today it is used as a museum, cultural center, and an education center.
+In 2005, Terra Group father and son Pedro and David Martin, along with 600 Biscayne LLC and its members purchased the Freedom Tower from the Mas Family.
+This purchase eventually led to the Freedom Tower being donated to Miami Dade College, under the leadership of Miami-Dade College President Dr. Eduardo Padron.
+As part of the donation agreement, the College was required to create a Cuban exile experience, and today it is used as a museum, cultural center, and education center.

 The building has a heavy history and is reinventing itself once again as it lends itself to a new purpose.
 The building is gaining a significant amount of local recognition for its major exhibitions and growth as an institution of art, serving the community as a non-profit organization.
 The MDC Museum of Art + Design is on the second floor of the building and offers a wide range of exhibits, which are free and open to the public.
 The Freedom Tower is home to the Cuban American Museum.

 On April 13, 2015, Cuban-American Florida Senator Marco Rubio chose the Freedom Tower as the venue for the announcement of his presidential campaign, citing the significance of the location as a beacon representing freedom for Cuban-Americans.

-On September 17, 2015, His Majesty The King of Spain, Felipe VI, received the Presidential Medal, the highest distinction from Miami-Dade College, from its President Eduardo Padron.
+On September 17, 2015, His Majesty The King of Spain, Felipe VI, received the Presidential Medal, the highest distinction from Miami Dade College, from its president, Eduardo Padron.

-On May 10, 2022, Gov. Ron DeSantis announced that $25 million investment to preserve, refurbish and enhance the Freedom Tower.The proposal will be considered during the upcoming legislative session, and will be included in Governor DeSantis’legislative budget recommendation.
+On May 10, 2022, Gov. Ron DeSantis announced a $25 million investment to preserve, refurbish and enhance the Freedom Tower.
+The proposal will be considered during the upcoming legislative session, and will be included in Governor DeSantis’ legislative budget recommendation.